beeb/awsbck/README.md

 CLI arguments take precedence over environment variables.

+The cron expression is parsed by the [`cron`](https://github.com/zslayton/cron) crate, the first item describes seconds.

 The `--filename` option accepts ASCII alphanumeric characters and `!-_.*'()/`.
 Other characters will be discarded.

 ### Example